Orcas Are Dying, But There Is a Way to Save Them

 Earthjustice has been identifying the key sources of toxic contamination, either to the orcas themselves or to their prey.
 The number one source of new toxic pollution is stormwater runoff.
 We’ve been working for many years now to try to force better management of that runoff, particularly in urban areas.
 We won a case that says that low impact development like using green roofs and rain barrels is the best technology and the best means of avoiding toxic runoff.
 That’s a nationwide precedent.

-We’re working on bans for pesticides and other chemicals like flame retardants that are persistent and bioaccumulative and to limit the use of toxic pesticides along salmon streams.
+- Banning pesticides and other chemicals like flame retardants.
+These chemicals are persistent and bioaccumulative, and their use should be limited along salmon streams.
 As with so many toxic chemicals, flame retardants and nerve gas pesticides are harmful to both people and orcas.
 In fact, late last year, NOAA found that chlorpyrifos is likely to jeopardize the survival and recovery of Puget Sound chinook and by extension, of the orcas who feed on the chinook.

 Any final thoughts?